Nexmo/nexmo-developer/_tutorials_tabbed_content/client-sdk/get-started/in-app-voice/in-app-calling-ios/login/swift.md

 The `client(_:didChanged:reason:)` methods of the `NXMClientDelegate` protocol indicates if the login was successful and you can start using the SDK.

-Add the following methods under the `#MARK:- NXMClientDelegate` line.
+Add the following methods under the `//MARK:- NXMClientDelegate` line.

 ```swift
 func client(_ client: NXMClient, didChange status: NXMConnectionStatus, reason: NXMConnectionStatusReason) {